arampall/MarketPlace/README.md

 The application provides the major functionalities in two different screens or views.
 1. All item listings:
     This screen displays all the items that are available for sale.
-Any user can checkout the items and contact the seller if            interested.
-This screen doesnot require any authentication and it is available to all.
+Any user can search the items and contact the seller if interested.
+This screen does not require any authentication and it is available to all.
 2. My Listings:
     This screen has all the listings created by a specific logged-in user.
 The user can create a new listing, add an image to the existing listing and delete a listing.
 Additionally, the user can make an item available/un-available.